-AVST 2182 - Commercial Flight Lab
+AVST 2156 - Commercial Pilot Flight Lab

-The Commercial Flight Lab complies with the FAA Federal Aviation Regulations.
-This course will consist of a minimum of 67 flight training hours preparing the student for the FAA Commercial Pilot Certificate.
-The Professional Pilot majors must comply with Tulsa Community College's FAA approved Training Course Outline.
+The Commercial Pilot Flight Lab complies with the requirements of the Federal Aviation Regulations 14 Part 141 and 14 Part 61 aeronautical training preparing the student for the Commercial Pilot Rating.
 The FAA has established flight time minimums; however, it is extremely important to note that national flight time averages are documented significantly above published FAA minimums.
+Professional Pilot majors must comply with Tulsa Community College's FAA approved Training Course Outline and Student Policy Manual.
 Additional direct costs apply based on hourly aircraft rates and flight instruction.
-Published aircraft rental and instruction rates are available at the TCC Aviation Center.
-The Commercial Pilot Practical Test requires an additional external cost.
-The FAA Commercial Pilot Certification Course must be completed in order to advance within the curriculum.
-See the TCC Aviation Academic Counselor at the Riverside Aviation Center for course permission and enrollment requirements.
-Prerequisite: AVST 2162 (FAA Part 141 students) or AVST 2132 (FAA Part 61 students)
+Published aircraft rental and instruction rates are available at the TCC Aviation Center and in the TCC catalog.
+Pre-enrollment documentation requirements must be submitted to the Aviation Center before course enrollment holds will be removed.
+Once holds are removed, students should meet with a TCC Academic Advisor for enrollment assistance.
+Includes Lab Component..